robvs/FeatherRESTClient/README.md

 A compiler flag (`USE_FAKES`) is used to indicate whether to use a real `URLSession` or a fake one.
 The compiler flag is associated with a build scheme making it quick and easy to generate builds that use fakes instead of the real thing.

 ## Unit Tests
+* `JsonWebServiceTests.swift` includes a full suite of tests for `JsonWebService`.
+These tests illustrate how dependency injection enables the testing of web services code that is typically difficult to test.
+* `AuthenticationServiceTests.swift` illustrate testing the decoding from JSON data to an `AuthenticationInfo` object.

 ## License